A variety of supports to keep our students and staff safe and healthy

 Social, emotional, and physical wellness are foundational to life and learning

 Charlottesville City Schools recognizes the strong link between a child’s social, emotional, and physical health and their ability to learn.
 Schools also play an important role in teaching children about wellness.

 In 2016, our school division won a U.S. Department of Education Green Ribbon Schools District Sustainability Award in recognition of our policies in place to promote healthy choices for our students and staff.
 We have also won national recognition for our attention to mental wellness through social and emotional learning programs and our systems of positive supports.

 Our 2017-23 Strategic Plan places a strong emphasis on “Safe and Supportive Schools,” with specific goals for social, emotional, and physical wellness.

-The School Health Advisory Board—made up of health professionals, community agencies, parents, educators and students—advises the School Board in the development and evaluation of policies and programs that support the health and well-being of students, families, and school staff.
+The School Health Advisory Board—made up of health professionals, community agencies, parents, educators and students—advises the School Board in the development and evaluation of our state-recognized Wellness Policy and programs that support the health and well-being of students, families, and school staff.